October 1 - DEADLINE

-Application for Mellon Fellowship Form - Deadline October 1
+Interfolio Application for Mellon Fellowship - Deadline October 1

-With the generous support of the Andrew W. Mellon Foundation, Dartmouth is pleased to accept applications for TWO postdoctoral fellowship in the humanities and humanistic social sciences from Fall 2014 to the end of Spring 2016.
+With the generous support of the Andrew W. Mellon Foundation, Dartmouth is pleased to accept applications for two postdoctoral fellowship in the humanities and humanistic social sciences from Fall 2015 to the end of Spring 2017.
 These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees, by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
 The program also benefits Dartmouth by complementing existing curricula with underrepresented fields.

 Applicants must focus on materials customarily associated with research in the humanities or employ methods common in humanistic research.

 Fellows are expected to teach two courses in their home department(s) or program(s) in each year of their residency.
 At least one of the four courses should contribute something new to the Dartmouth curriculum, and at least one should be an introductory lecture course.
 Fellows will not, however, be asked to teach basic language courses.

-The appointed fellow will enjoy full use of such college resources as the library, computing center, the Leslie Center for the Humanities, Rockefeller Center for Public Policy and the Social Sciences, the Dickey Center for International Understanding, the Hood Museum of Art, and the Hopkins Center.
-The 2012-2014 Fellows received an annual stipend of $53,045 plus benefits, and annual research allowance between $2,500 and $3,000, and a first-year only computer allowance of $2,500.
-The terms for the 2014–2016 fellow will be similar.
+The appointed fellows will enjoy full use of such college resources as the library, computing center, the Leslie Center for the Humanities, Rockefeller Center for Public Policy and the Social Sciences, the Dickey Center for International Understanding, the Hood Museum of Art, and the Hopkins Center.
+The 2013-2015 fellows received an annual stipend of $54,600 plus benefits, an annual research allowance of $2,000, and a first-year-only computer allowance of $2,500.
+The terms for the 2015-2017 fellows will be similar.

 Applicants for the 2015-2017 fellowships must have completed a Ph.D. no earlier than January 1, 2013.
 Candidates who do not yet hold a Ph.D. but expect to by June 30, 2015 should supply a letter from their home institution corroborating such a schedule.